Mexico at the Copa América

-The Copa América is South America's major tournament in senior men's soccer and determines the continental champion.
+The Copa América is South America's major tournament in senior men's football and determines the continental champion.
 Until 1967, the tournament was known as South American Championship.
 It is the oldest continental championship in the world.

 Mexico are not members of the South American football confederation CONMEBOL, but because CONMEBOL only has ten member associations, guest nations have regularly been invited to participate in the Copa América since 1993.
 Mexico have been the most regular invitee, competing in ten consecutive Copas from 1993 to 2016.
-However, they did not play in the 2019 edition and the 2021 edition.
+However, they did not play in the 2019 or 2021 editions.
+In 2024, Mexico qualified for the Copa América via the CONCACAF Nations League.

 Mexico have reached the final twice, and finished third on three more occasions.
 This makes Mexico the most successful invitee by far, and are even ahead of CONMEBOL member Venezuela in the Copa América all-time table.